ErikLarssonDev/node-express-ts-mongDB-tutorial/project_1_freeTalkApp/README.md

 Express.js
 MongoDB

+# Programming conventions
+- Camel case for variables
+- Upper case and snail case for .env variables

 # Commands used to set up this project
 Run a file `node FILENAME`
 Create a package.json file `npm init -y`